gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 push!(X, Probabilities(R2, X_R2))
 ```

-We also add the treatment decision node $TD$ so that it's made based on the resulting risk estimate of the testing process.
+We also add the treatment decision node $TD$.
+The treatment decision is made based on the resulting risk estimate of the testing process.

 ```julia
 I_TD = [R2]